oof2win2/electronTimeApp/README.md

 Made using Electron v9.1.0 on macOS 10.15.5, npm 6.14.5

+The app is in the status of just adding cosmetic add-ons and publishing to the Electron store

 # TODO:
 - [X] Work on something to output the hours, minutes and seconds to the Electron window correctly